SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 > **SoftwareFreshness:**
 This will either state 'updateAvailable' or 'latest'.

-> **Rep:**
+> **Sync:**
 This is used to record the update being applied to the device and compared against the device's current version on the tenant.
-If the equality comparison in the script matches these two values, the replication in the tenant is complete, and the 'Rep' value is then null.
-If the equality comparison does not match, then the Rep value will be persistent until there is a match, preventing accidental re-queuing of updates and enabling the script to check for further step updates against the device's current version of the software once replication is complete.
+If the equality comparison in the script matches these two values, synchronization in the tenant is complete, and the 'Sync' value is nulled.
+If the equality comparison does not match, then the 'Sync' value will be persistent until there is a match, preventing accidental re-queuing of updates and enabling the script to check for further step updates against the device's current version of the software once synchronization is complete.

 <mark>**STEP 3:**</mark>